jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

     (ii) the interests of future as well as current communities; and (iii) the likely impact of any decision on the interests referred to in subparagraphs (i) and (ii):
   (d) a local authority should provide opportunities for Māori to contribute to its decision-making processes:
-  (e) a local authority should collaborate and co-operate with other local authorities and bodies as it considers appropriate to promote or achieve its priorities and desired outcomes, and make efficient use of resources; and
+  (e) a local authority should actively seek to collaborate and co-operate with other local authorities and bodies to improve the effectiveness and efficiency with which it achieves its identified priorities and desired outcomes; and
   (f) a local authority should undertake any commercial transactions in accordance with sound business practices; and (fa) a local authority should periodically—
     (i) assess the expected returns to the authority from investing in, or undertaking, a commercial activity; and (ii) satisfy itself that the expected returns are likely to outweigh the risks inherent in the investment or activity; and
-  (g) a local authority should ensure prudent stewardship and the efficient and effective use of its resources in the interests of its district or region; and
+  (g) a local authority should ensure prudent stewardship and the efficient and effective use of its resources in the interests of its district or region, including by planning effectively for the future management of its assets; and
   (h) in taking a sustainable development approach, a local authority should take into account—
     (i) the social, economic, and cultural interests of people and communities; and (ii) the need to maintain and enhance the quality of the environment; and